leftomash/email-slicer/README.md

 # Email Slicer
 very basic email slicer made using python
 <br />
-i actually commenter the code this time if you wanna look at it for some reason
+i actually commented the code this time if you wanna look at it for some reason